 We would love to discuss your legal issues and help you determine the best path for your company.
 If you are needing assistance in an area of law we do not handle, we can help point you in the right direction

 Our approach is simple, we are extremely responsive, affordable, dedicated, hard working and detail oriented.
 Our promise is this, if we are unable to answer your phone call, we will call you back within one business day.
 This has proven to be extremely valuable to our clients as they know for sure, when they call, they will receive a timely response from our office.
 We have grown to love meeting our clients on a personal level.
-As a law firm we have developed passion for immigration law, business law, corporate law, and dealing with Captive Insurance Companies.
+As a law firm we have developed passion for immigration law.

 This answer can vary by individual employer.
 But the primary reason is always the same.
 In Agriculture, there are types of businesses that find it difficult, if not impossible, to have a steady, reliable, domestic labor force.
 As such, they supply (or supplement) their labor force with foreign labor.